Attitude and Expectations

 Your tent will be vital if huts are full, which is more likely when it’s raining, because many other people on the track either have no tent or a tent which is crappy in the wet.
 In addition, when the huts are busy, the ability to slope off to your tent for a nap during the afternoon rainstorm is very welcome.

 Of course, you are supposed to carry a tent that you can use if you are unable to reach the next standard campsite.
-Several people found they wanted to do this during my walk – either they wanted to continue further, but not the whole way to the next hut, or they found a day hard going and wanted to stop early.
+I've met many people who wanted to do this – either they wanted to continue further, but not the whole way to the next hut, or they found a day hard going and wanted to stop early.
 Both of these reasons tend to lead to people camping at Frog Flats, and there are various other obvious places for camping, even if they’re not all marked on the maps.
 If you don’t even carry a tent, this won’t be an option.
 An emergency could see you relying on others for your survival.

 Waterproofing other gear